sbojorge/Connect4/README.md

 User is prompted to choose a column number for dropping his/her letter and the computer randomly provides a column number for dropping its.
 The game will run until someone makes 4 in a row.

+This is the link to the deployed application: [sbo-connect4](https://sbo-connect4.herokuapp.com/)

 # Credits

 [Wikipedia](https://en.wikipedia.org/wiki/Connect_Four)